dfh/hgbrgse/README.md

 ## Development

-Easiest way is to use the build in HTTP server in PHP:
+Easiest way is to use the built in HTTP server in PHP:

 ```
-php -S localhost:8000
+$ php -S localhost:8000
 ```

 ## Deployment

 Use `deploy.sh`, which wraps `rsync`.
-Files listed in `deploy_exclude` as excluded.
+Files listed in `deploy_exclude` are excluded.

 ## License